muhammad-fiaz/nexo/README.md

 "Nexo" is an open-source web framework for Python, designed to make web development straightforward while providing robust capabilities.
 Whether you're building a small project or a large application, Nexo strives to offer a pleasant development experience.

+> This Project is Still in Active Development

 ## Getting Started

 1. **Installation:** Clone the repository and install the necessary dependencies.